+977 01 4516813 / 4512647 info@crystalmountaintreks.com

 BEST SEASON

-Like most treks in Nepal, the best seasons for the Ultimate Everest trek are Spring (March-May) and Autumn (October-November).
+The best seasons for the Ultimate Everest trek are Spring (March-May) and Autumn (October-November).
 It is also possible to do this trek in early Winter in December but not any later.
-While it will obviously be very cold (upto -20 C/, -4 F), it will be less crowded as there aren’t as many trekkers in the area.
+While it will be very cold (upto -20 C/, -4 F), it will be less crowded as there aren’t as many trekkers in the area.

 TREK RATING